AnandMoorthy/liven-voucher-system/README.md

 # Django Voucher App

-This Django app allows you to manage vouchers and their associated restaurant details.
+This Django app allows you to manage Liven vouchers and their associated restaurant details.

 ## Setup Instructions